jarekmachaj/LibreHardwareMonitor/README.md

 # Custom web templates
-Firt of all, [LibreHardwareMonitor](https://github.com/LibreHardwareMonitor/LibreHardwareMonitor) is an awesome project, and thanks for all the work you have put in it!.
+First of all, [LibreHardwareMonitor](https://github.com/LibreHardwareMonitor/LibreHardwareMonitor) is an awesome project, and thanks for all the work you have put in it!.

 I really missed free app that would allow me to display simple HTML dashboard with live refresh using any json data source.
 I've realized that a tool that I use daily exposes json data file with live sensor data.